Vivaldi releases version 2.0 of its browser, featuring expanded customization and privacy tools

 - Panels: These are expandable, multi-tasking dashboards that can be opened in the sidebar.

-- Tab management: Additional features are included that allow for better searching through tabs, stacking them, and even renaming them.
+- Tab management: Additional features are included that allow for better searching through tabs, as well as stacking them, and even renaming them.

 - History: Offers new ways to track your usage, including generating statistics and a visual history feature.